citp/privacy-policy-historical/b/be/bec/become.com.md

 By using our website, you agree to the terms of this Privacy Policy.

 Collection of Personal Information
 We collect Personal Information that you submit to us voluntarily through our website.
-[If you register to become a member of Become's Beta program, you must provide your name, email address, password, and log-in ID.]
+If you opt-in to receiving our newsletter, we will collect your email address.
 If you apply for a job at Become, we will collect any information contained in the email message you send to us, plus any information contained in your resume.
 If you email us directly via an e-mail hyperlink to provide us feedback or to ask us a question regarding our site or our business, we will collect any information contained in such email, and we will treat any such information in accordance with this Privacy Policy.
 If you provide any such feedback to us, we may use such feedback for any purpose, provided we will not associate such feedback with your Personal Information.

 As you navigate our website, certain passive information will also be collected, including Internet Protocol addresses, cookies and navigational data.
 This type of information will be used in the aggregate for the purposes of gathering data to improve our website, and to improve the quality of your experience when interacting with our website.
 This information will not be linked with any Personal Information.